vanderleijunior9/vanderleijunior9/README.md

-# 👋 Hi, I'm Vanderlei Junior!
+# 👋 Hi, I'm Vanderlei!

 🎓 **Computer Science Student**
 Passionate about coding, problem-solving, and building cool projects.
 Always learning and exploring new technologies to grow as a developer. 🚀